Francis Lyman Wing - 33rd And 37th Mayor Of Tampa

 First Term: June 8 1900 - June 4, 1902

 Born in New Bedford, Massachusetts, Francis Wing moved to Tampa in 1889 where he opened a furniture store and laundry.
 Later on, he became a successful real estate developer.
-Wing married Annie Hale in 1892 and, in the following year, built her a house on North Morgan Street where the couple raised their two children: Margaret and Albert.
-Wing also constructed as well as sold houses and builder of the notable Puritan Hotel in Tampa.
+Wing married Annie Hale in 1892 and, in the following year, built her a house on North Morgan Street where the couple raised their children.
+Wing also constructed as well as sold houses and was the builder of the notable Puritan Hotel in Tampa.
 He also served as the director of the Lyons Fertilizer Company and was a board member of several other local businesses.

 Politically active, Wing served two years on the City Council (June 1898 - June 1900).
 Afterward, he ran unopposed as the Citizens' League candidate for the June 1900 mayoral election.
 During Wing's first administration, Tampa enjoyed a steady population growth due, in large part, to the economic prosperity from the cigar industry in Ybor City and the Port of Tampa.
 This growth also placed a strain on public works and services that were not equipped to handle the large influx of new residents to the city.
 Tampa was also in dire need of more medical facilities, places of entertainment and major expansion of public works to accommodate the growing population.
 Wing began to alleviate the strains placed on public works and services but was unable to complete his program before the end of his term as mayor.